shanice-dunk/shanice-dunk/README.md

 - 👋 Hi, I’m @shanice-dunk
-- 👀 I’m interested in switching careers into tech, particularly in software engineering.
+- 👀 I’m am currently a Software Engineer within the Finance sector.
-- 🌱 I have completed beginner courses on HTMl, CSS, JavaScript, Python and SQL.
-I have been learning mainly through Codeacademy and Code First Girls.
+- 🌱 I am mainly a Java developer, but I am also learning Python and Go.
-- 👩🏽‍💻 I recently completed a 6-month bootcamp with Coding Black Females and UBS learning Java, UI development and algorithmic trading.
+- 👩🏽‍💻 I completed a 6-month bootcamp with Coding Black Females and UBS learning Java, UI development and algorithmic trading.
-- 💞️ I’m looking to collaborate on building my portfolio to help me switch careers into tech.
+- 💞️ I’m looking to collaborate on building my portfolio to help progress in my career.
 - 📫 How to reach me shanice.dunk@icloud.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I used to play tennis to a good standard (I played in a junior tournament at Wimbledon when I was 14 🎾)